 Floquet-Bloch modes of rectangular periodic waveguides

 Computation of guided Floquet-Bloch modes associated with rectangular dielectric structures with 1-D periodicity.
-The solver relies on a piecewise expansion into slab eigenmodes (BEP), with Dirichlet conditions imposed at the uper and lower boundaries of a finite computational window that extends over one period.
-The examples cover band-structure analysis and visualization of the associated FB-modes.
+The solver relies on a piecewise bidirectional expansion into slab eigenmodes (BEP), with Dirichlet conditions imposed at the uper and lower boundaries of a finite computational window that extends over one period.
+Alternatively, quadridirectional expansion (QUEP) and vectorial solutions for oblique propagation (vBEP, vQUEP) are supported.
+The examples cover the band-structure analysis and visualization of FB-modes, for scalar analysis of polarized waves.